 The Concession Agreement, according to Article 13.
-Environment Protection - 13.2 Environmental Requirements - 13.2.2. requires the Concessionaire to compile, throughout the Concession Period, an annual report on environmental strategy, which shall submitted to the State within three (3) months of the Concession Commencement Date (CCD) and each anniversary thereof.
-The Concessionaire is also obliged to create and internet site where the aforementioned report shall be published.
+Environment Protection - 13.2 Environmental Requirements - 13.2.2. requires the Concessionaire to compile, throughout the Concession Period, an annual report on which shall environmental strategy, submitted to the State within three (3) months of the Concession Commencement Date (CCD) each anniversary thereof.
+Concessionaire is also obliged to create and maintain an internet site where the aforementioned report shall be published.